What to do in Austin when it rains – the perfect guide

 Check out the Wonder Spaces museum

 Rainy days seem to be when my imagination is at its peak, so let your imagination run wild at the Wonder Spaces Museum.
-Experience 15 out-of-this-world exhibits with a purposefully crafted cocktail in hand that compliments the exhibits you’re walking through.
+Experience 15 out-of-this-world exhibits with a purposefully crafted cocktail in hand that complements the exhibits you’re walking through.

 Wonder Spaces is open Wednesday – Sunday and costs $24 for adults.
-The tickets regularly sell out, purchase them online to secure your spot.
+The tickets regularly sell out.
+Purchase them online to secure your spot.

-First time in Texas and want to learn the history of the lone star state?
+First time in Texas and want to learn the history of the Lone Star State?
 There is no better place to start than at the Bullock Texas State History Museum.

 Austin BetterWorks